Mapmark/100DaysOfCloud/Journey/003/Readme.md

 For this section of the script, we're creating a resource called `NGW-eip` and creating appropriate tags for this resource.

-we're passing the  boolean argument `true` into `vpc` to tell the EIP if it is in a VPC or not.
+we're passing the  Boolean argument `true` into `vpc` to tell the EIP if it is in a VPC or not.

 ```
 #Elastic IP